microsoft/BotFramework-Composer/docs/install-yarn.md

 # Set up and install Bot Framework Composer with yarn

 The Bot Framework Composer is designed to be a hosted web app.
 Currently, you need to run the Composer locally as a web app and can do so using yarn.
+To set up and install Composer with docker you can read more [here](link to docker setup).

 ## Prerequisites